MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/How-to-Suspend-Monitoring-Temporarily-by-Using-Maintenance-Mode.md

 # How to Suspend Monitoring Temporarily by Using Maintenance Mode

->Applies To: System Center 2016 Technical Preview - Operations Manager
+>Applies To: System Center 2016 - Operations Manager

 Maintenance mode in Operations Manager enables you to avoid any alerts or errors that might occur when a monitored object, such as a computer, a SQL database, or distributed application, is taken offline for maintenance.
 Maintenance mode suspends the following features: